sergey-shandar/public/notes/economy/justice.md

 ## Summary

-We must remember that the economy is not about money but about producing value.
+The economy is not fundamentally about money but about producing value.
 Value creation is the fuel of the economic engine; money is the oil that keeps it running.
 These principles aim to prevent gaming of the tax system and turn the economy into a positive-sum game, where people can focus on creating real value rather than exploiting loopholes.
 They are a starting point for building a fairer, more resilient economy in the digital age.
 I welcome your feedback: Did I miss something important?
-How can we improve these principles together?
+How can we improve these principles?